slinksoft/UI2DPlatformerConcepts/README.md

 Anyways, I had fun with these concepts.
 One day, I might drop my Zelda concept source, but it is a bit messy...

 These concepts are not perfect whatsoever, and can be greatly improved.
 I am not the best programmer, so, ... yeah.

+I have more important things to focus on, such as my academic studies and other projects that I feel have importance to them, which is why I do not want to continue development on these concepts.
+Again, I will use a game engine if I decide to make a 2D platformer.